IsThisALis/GlowCore/README.md

 **Maven**

 pom.xml:
-**Replace VERSION with the release version you are using!
-Also replace PATH-TO-JAR with your path to the .jar!**
+**Replace: FILENAME with the release file name!
+PATH-TO-JAR with your path to .jar!**

 ```xml
 <dependency>